cloudinary-training/cld-advanced-concepts/signing-widgets/README.md

 - Become familiar with the signing functions and how to include them in an application
 - Bonus: how to create an API that will sign your URLs

-As you study the images of the widgets below, you'll recongnize them as looking identical to what is provided in the Cloudinary DAM.
+As you study the images of the widgets below, you'll recognize them as looking identical to what is provided in the Cloudinary DAM.
 When you instruct the creation of these widgets in your code, hidden iframes are set up in your browser memory and are made visible by a user clicking on a button.

 ## Media Library
 ![Media Library Widget](https://res.cloudinary.com/cloudinary-training/image/upload/v1588093366/book/media-library.png)